Is Selena Gomez Pregnant And Planning A Wedding? The Weeknd Baby Rumor Surfaces

 “She’s [dropped] several hints that she’s expecting, complaining to those close to her that she’s too tired to stay out and that she feels nauseous,” the source continued.
 “When she’s not nauseous, though, she’s having weird cravings, and she can’t stop eating ice cream!”

-The insider went on to reveal that Selena Gomez can’t wait to have a child, despite being just weeks-in with The Weeknd, and claimed that the singer and actress has been constantly telling friends “how much she wants to be a mom.”
+The insider went on to reveal that Selena Gomez can’t wait to have a child, despite being just weeks-in with The Weeknd, and claimed that the singer and actress has constantly been telling friends “how much she wants to be a mom.”

 “Her own mom [Mandy Teefey] had her at 16, and Selena thinks her mom did a great job, so being a young mom has never been an issue,” the insider added. “[Selena Gomez] is excited.
 She has always talked about having a little girl.”